The big secret to getting your book published is…there’s no secret.

-- The kind ones where they read everything you sent, liked it but it wasn’t for them (maybe they already have a similar book/author which they’re selling, or it’s not the genre they want right now).
-They may say something like ‘but I enjoyed your writing style, please send me any future work.’
+- The kind ones where they read everything you sent, liked it but it wasn’t for them (maybe they already have a similar book/author that they’re selling, or it’s not the genre they want right now).
+They may say something like ‘But I enjoyed your writing style, please send me any future work.’
 These are the easiest to stomach and full of hope.

-- The intern who has been passed your query to practise their book evaluation responses with.
+- The intern who has been passed your query to practice their book evaluation responses.
 These are kind of sweet yet kind of annoying.

 - The detailed, helpful response from an agent saying you’re (basically) not good enough yet.
 Maybe you’re not.
 If you get a lot of this kind please LISTEN and go on a writing course, seek writing help and/or change your MS. This doesn’t mean you need to give up, or think ‘sod it, I’ll self-publish then’!
 If an agent has gone to the trouble of thinking it could be improved in any way, then it’s still not good enough for any kind of publishing.
 Self-published books are (or at least should be) as good as anything in the shops.
 Get your book perfect, however you choose to get it out into the world!